Can I Appeal if My Workers' Comp Claim Is Denied?

 Preparing for Success in Your Workers’ Comp Claim

-If you are pursuing a workers’ comp claim, one of the most important things you can do to set yourself up for success is collect evidence.
+If you are pursuing a workers’ comp claim, one of the most important things you can do to set yourself up for success is to collect evidence.

-“The most important component of a worker’s comp claim is the evidence that backs up your story,” Lewis says.
+“The most important component of a workers’ comp claim is the evidence that backs up your story,” Lewis says.
 “When the medical record and your testimony before a judge are different, the judge tends not to believe the story you’re telling.
 And when that happens, they will rule against an injured worker.”

-Is It Easy To Fin a Workers’ Comp Lawyer?
+Finding a Workers’ Comp Lawyer?

 Was this helpful?